Insper/ComputacaoEmbarcada/docs-src/Lab-7-RTOS-LCD.md

   uint8_t but0_status = 1;
   draw_button_new(but0, but0_status);

-  // strut local para armazenar msg enviada pela task do mxt touchData touch;
+  // struct local para armazenar msg enviada pela task do mxt touchData touch;

   while (true) {